aarblaster/light-dramaturgy/index.md

 ---

 # Welcome
 Welcome to Light Dramaturgy.
 This is the home for a PhD being completed by Anthony Arblaster at the University of York.
 I'm an educator and lighting designer from Ngunnawal and Ngambri Country, Australia.
-You can [find out more about me here.](anthonyarblaster.com/about)
+You can [find out more about me on my main site.](anthonyarblaster.com/about).
+Or you can [visit the about page](https://phd.anthonyarblaster.com/about) to find out more about this project.

 My PhD is just beginning, but as it progresses you can keep up to date with my progress here.